 Hilton Worldwide Announces 2011 LightStay?
 Sustainability Results

-This initiative further supports Hilton Worldwide’s mission to Travel with Purpose and provides shared value to its business and communities around the world.
-Together with its global partners, the company focuses on: creating opportunities for individuals to reach their full potential; strengthening communities where it operates; celebrating cultures and the power of travel; and living sustainably through the measurement, analysis and improvement of its use of natural resources.
+Hilton Worldwide’s efforts to continuously improve its economic and sustainability performance align with the company’s commitment to Travel with Purpose to create shared value for its business and communities around the world.
+Launched in 2011, Travel with Purpose is built on four areas of focus – creating opportunities for individuals to reach their full potential; strengthening communities where we operate; celebrating cultures and the power of travel; and living sustainably through the measurement, analysis and improvement of our use of natural resources.